THE LIFE COACH SCHOOL – Episode 108

 I want you to think about what it would feel like to win a 100 million dollars.
-How you would spend that money.
-Who you would send money to.
+How you would spend that money?
+Who would you send money to?
 It’s a really fun thing to do with your brain.
 And you can think about the emotions that you would feel and how grateful you would feel and how excited you would feel.

 All those positive emotions, that abundance, that excitement, those emotions are what the law of attraction responds to.
 The more you can play with that the better.
 I like to picture my goals in my life, having already achieved them and feeling that gratitude ahead of time and creating that vibration.”

 If you can find your way to gratitude then you almost ensure whatever it is you created in your mind, is going to happen.
 What does the thought-work to “getting to gratitude ahead of time” look like?

 - Fast forward to, It’s already done!
 Consider it done.

 - Literally practice feeling gratitude.
 Practice that emotion.
 When you think about that thing that you want and you think about being grateful for having had it, memorize that feeling – memorize what it feels like.

 - Notice what interferes.
 What thoughts interfere with your feeling grateful.
 Work on those interferences.